19 Feb How To Negotiate House Price After A Property Survey

 You should always have a property survey carried out by a professional chartered surveyor before purchasing a property.
 A survey assesses the property’s condition, highlights defects, and evaluates any costly issues.
 But a survey is not just a structural check, it also ensures you pay the right amount for your property as any defects will impact your property’s value.

-If your survey does not reveal any issues with the property then you can proceed with the purchase, however, if your report uncovers issues that you were previously unaware of, you can use these findings as a bargaining tool to negotiate the price of your property to better reflect its value.
+If your survey does not reveal any issues with the property then you can proceed with the purchase.
+If your report uncovers issues that you were previously unaware of, however, you can follow in the footsteps of our previous clients and use these findings as a bargaining tool to negotiate the price of your property to better reflect its value.

 If your survey uncovers previously unknown serious issues, you are well within your rights to reduce your offer to cover the cost of rectifying the defects as you are not legally bound to buy the property and the value of the property is dependent on the results of the survey.

 Your offer is STC, or subject to contract, which means that the buyer and seller have agreed on a price for the property but the final contract is yet to be signed.
 This means you can still change your mind and negotiate property price following the results of the survey.

 (Of course, if your survey uncovers many severe faults you may also decide that the property is not for you and choose to completely pull out of the sale altogether.)